How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-Places to Stay in Shibuya & Harajuku
+Where to Stay in Tokyo: Shibuya & Harajuku

-You know that scene in Lost in Translation when Scarlet Johansen’s character is walking across a busy intersection surrounded by neon lights.
+You know that scene in Lost in Translation when Scarlet Johansen’s character is walking across a busy intersection surrounded by neon lights?
 She’s gazing up at two dinosaurs walking across a video screen.
 And there are masses of people converging on her from all directions.

 That’s the Shibuya Scramble.